Defense in depth (computing)

 Defense in depth is a concept used in information security in which multiple layers of security controls (defense) are placed throughout an information technology (IT) system.
-Its intent is to provide redundancy in the event a security control fails or a vulnerability is exploited that can cover aspects of personnel, procedural, technical and physical security for the duration of the system's life cycle.
+Its intent is to provide redundancy in the event a security control fails or a vulnerability is exploited.

 Background

 The idea behind the defense in depth approach is to defend a system against any particular attack using several independent methods.
 It is a layering tactic, conceived by the National Security Agency (NSA) as a comprehensive approach to information and electronic security.
-The term defense in depth in computing is inspired by a military strategy of the same name, but is quite different in concept.
-The military strategy revolves around having a weaker perimeter defense and intentionally yielding space to buy time, envelop, and ultimately counter-attack an opponent, whereas the information security strategy simply involves multiple layers of controls, but not intentionally ceding ground (cf. honeypot.)

-Controls
+Defense in depth is sometimes thought of as forming the layers of an onion, with data at the core of the onion, people the next outer layer of the onion, and network security, host-based security, and application security forming the outermost layers of the onion.

+Tiers

-Defense in depth can be divided into three areas: Physical, Technical, and Administrative.
+Defense in depth can be divided into three overarching areas: Physical, Technical, and Administrative.

 Physical

 Physical controls are anything that physically limits or prevents access to IT systems.
-Fences, guards, dogs, and CCTV systems and the like.
+Examples of physical defensive security are: fences, guards, dogs, and CCTV systems.

 Technical

 Technical controls are hardware or software whose purpose is to protect systems and resources.
-Examples of technical controls would be disk encryption, File integrity software, and authentication.
-Hardware technical controls differ from physical controls in that they prevent access to the contents of a system, but not the physical systems themselves.
+Examples of technical controls include disk encryption, file integrity software, authentication, network security controls, antiviruses, and behavioural analysis software.

-Administrative

-Administrative controls are organization's policies and procedures.
-Their purpose is to ensure that there is proper guidance available in regard to security and that regulations are met.
-They include things such as hiring practices, data handling procedures, and security requirements.

-Methods

-Using more than one of the following layers constitutes an example of defense in depth.